 The Channel Count Myth

-Necro IPTV advertises “10,000+ channels” in its marketing.
-It sounds impressive.
-However, most of the channels are either duplicate feeds, foreign language content you probably don’t want, or completely broken streams that haven’t worked in months.
+Necro IPTV advertises “25,000+ channels” in its marketing.
+Sounds impressive, right?
+Well, here is the reality I discovered pretty quickly: most of the channels are duplicates, random foreign channels you will never watch, or completely dead streams that haven’t worked in ages.

 Performance Issues